Scott Paul Johnson

 Teaching guitar since 2001

-LIBRARY: Learn how to play a solo, write music, and develop your fingerboard knowledge with dozens of helpful videos featuring Scott’s animated camera guitar and unique style of breaking down complex concepts into bite-sized pieces.
+YouTube Lessons: Free resources for guitar players to learn how to play a solo, write music, and develop fingerboard knowledge with dozens of helpful videos featuring Scott’s animated camera guitar and unique style of breaking down complex concepts into bite-sized pieces.

 About Scott